-Coronavirus: Global toll crosses 10 lakh, US leads with over 2 lakh deaths
+Coronavirus: India’s count rises to 61.45 lakh, global toll crosses 10 lakh

 The worldwide coronavirus toll crossed 10 lakh on Tuesday.
 Globally, the coronavirus has infected more than 3.32 crore people and killed 10,00,555, according to Johns Hopkins University.
 The number of recoveries has crossed 2.3 crore.